fawazahmed0/action-debug/README.md

 ## Features

-- Debug your GitHub Actions by Accessing Actions Terminal via Web Browser
+- Debug your GitHub Actions by Remote Accessing your Github Action Runner
 - Continue your Workflows afterwards